Nadine2016/knative/app-tutorial.md

 # Deploying application workloads
 {: #knative-deploy-app-tutorial}

-With this tutorial, deploy a containerized application in a serverless fashion.
-The application pod scales to zero when not in use.
+With this tutorial, deploy a containerized application in a serverless fashion using the Coligo CLI.
+The application scales to zero when not in use.

 ** Before you start**

 - [Set up your Coligo environment](/docs/knative?topic=knative-kn-install-cli)

-- Create a docker image
+## Create a Docker image

-## Step 1 - Assemble and deploy a knative service
+This tutorial uses a sample Docker image file is available at [ibmcom/helloworld}(https://cloud.docker.com/repository/docker/ibmcom/helloworld).
+However, you can easily adapt it to an image of your own.

+If you have a container image that you want to use, you can replace the image reference in the next step with your docker repository, image name, and version.

-1. Create a `hellworld` API server in Go.
+For example, create a `helloworld` application in Go.

    ```
    cat helloworld.go